formkit/docs-content/advanced/custom-inputs.md

 ## Schema Inputs

 All of FormKit’s core inputs are written using schemas to allow for the greatest flexibility possible.
-You essentially have two options when writing your own schema inputs:
+You have two primary options when writing your own schema inputs:

 - [Extend the base schema](#using-createinput-to-extend-the-base-schema) (recommended).
 - Write your input from scratch.